jjetta/doc-management-system-php/README.md

 * **File parsing and normalization** using PHP string and regex functions.
 * **Logging**: centralized logs, success/failure tracking, and exception-safe logging.
 * **System architecture** for long-running automated systems that need data integrity, reliability, and traceability.
-* And a lot of debugging haha.
+* Lots of debugging haha.

 ---